MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-windows-install.md

 **For R**

 R Server runs as a background process, as **Microsoft ML Server Engine** in Task Manager.
-Server startup occurs when a client application like [R Tools for Visual Studio](https://docs.microsoft.com/visualstudio/rtvs/installation) or Rgui.exe connects to the server.
+Server startup occurs when a client application like Rgui.exe connects to the server.

 1. Go to C:\Program Files\Microsoft\ML Server\R_SERVER\bin\x64.
 2. Double-click **Rgui.exe** to start the R Console application.